Skip to content

 It is important that the problem of territory exchange extends beyond just enclaves and encompasses areas along communication lines, where agreements enable each of the parties to efficiently use their respective infrastructure.
 For Armenia, this primarily involves a section of the M-16 highway from Acharkut village to Voskepar, as well as a section of the Goris-Kapan highway, closed by Azerbaijan in 2021.
 For Azerbaijan, it includes a section of the road passing through Armenian territory, north of the Joghaz Reservoir between Kohnaqislaq and Yaradullu villages and around Bala Jafarli village.
 Proposals for exchanges in these zones include a reciprocal transfer of territories in the Joghaz Reservoir area (see Map 8).
 This entails a segment of Azerbaijani territory south of the Voskepar River passing to Armenia (controlled by it since the spring of 1992), while a similar area of Armenian territory north of the reservoir would pass to Azerbaijan (also under its control since early 1990s).
 Such an arrangement would allow the parties to preserve their existing communication routes; in addition, the border along the river and reservoir would be easier to protect, equip, and it is also intuitively clear to the residents of the border zone.
 For the Azerbaijani side, this also presents an opportunity to access the waters of the large Joghaz Reservoir, since reverting to the old borders would render it an internal reservoir of Armenia.

-Discussions revolve also around the areas of the villages of Alibeyli and Aghdam of Tovuz district, closely adjacent to the former administrative border of the Armenian SSR, where exchange could be a productive measure to preserve the lands and houses of villagers without dividing them by a border.
+Discussions revolve also around the areas of the villages of Alibeyli and Aghdam of Tovuz district, closely adjacent to the former administrative border of Armenian SSR, where exchange could be a productive measure to preserve the lands and houses of villagers without dividing them by a border.
 Similar principles could also be applied in the Syunik zone, where the territory exhibits significant protrusions.
 Another important aspect is ensuring the protection and facilitating easier access to places of worship, especially in the border zone, which, however, is one of the most pressing issues given the “Albanian narrative”.
-For example, the Surb Sargis Monastery in Ghazakh district, situated 1.3 km from the border with Armenia, used to be an important center of pilgrimage for Armenians across the region.
+For example, Surb Sargis Monastery in Ghazakh district, situated 1.3 km from the border with Armenia, used to be an important center of pilgrimage for Armenians across the region.
 By a similar logic, easier access to the graves and burial sites of loved ones is important in a long-term reconciliation policy.
 The consideration of the interests of each side and optimization of boundaries in accordance with this principle can significantly reduce tension and the likelihood of escalation in the border zone, create an atmosphere of trust among residents on both sides and lead to a gradual normalization of interstate relations as well.
 Such an approach – addressing current issues by minimizing their potential for conflict – is the only appropriate way to tackle more complex problems, since with increasing mutual trust, further concessions become less painful to perceive.

 There are also reasonable grounds to believe that reducing the degree of hostility and peacefully resolving border and communications issues create preconditions for regional economic integration between the South Caucasian countries.
 All this will lead to easier transport procedures and create prospects for facilitated trade and transit regimes through each other’s territory.
-Consequently, there will be a resolution to the issues that the parties are currently trying to tackle by force, threats, or by obstructing the implementation of each other’s development initiatives.
+Consequently, there will be a resolution of the issues that the parties are currently trying to tackle by force, threats, or by obstructing the implementation of each other’s development initiatives.
 Meanwhile, the policy of forceful blackmail, the desire to maximize one’s own gains by ignoring the interests of the other side, as observed in relations between Baku and Yerevan over recent decades, lead to increased antagonism, revanchism and transformation of the Armenian-Azerbaijani conflict akin to the trajectory of the Arab-Israeli conflict.